aparkin/NMDC_CDM_Browser/DEPLOYMENT.md

 2. Git installed on the server
 3. Sufficient disk space for data and containers
 4. Required ports available (default: 9000 for backend, 3000 for frontend)
-5. Nginx proxy configured for HTTPS (if using genomics.lbl.gov)
+5. HTTPS proxy configured for secure access

 ## Project Structure and Path Handling